 Implants and Gum Disease

-There are namely two conditions that can affect Implants:
+There are, namely, two conditions that can affect Implants:

-Once the gum is infected there becomes a greater risk of bone involvement too.
-Statistics claim that 30% of failures of Implants are because of gum disease of the supporting tissues that hold implants in the jaw.
+Once the gum is infected there becomes a higher risk of bone involvement.
+Statistics claim that 30 per cent of implant failure is due to a gum disease of the supporting tissues that hold implants in the jaw.